 We have discussed the potential harm inflicted by bullying in general.
 It seems clear that many children who endures bullying are going to suffer for it later in life.
 The researchers for this study also looked at the potential long-term consequences of bullying.
 Specifically, they attempted to measure the following three factors for students who had been bullied:

 The researchers found that those who had only been cyberbullied experienced roughly the same sort of difficulties as those students who had only dealt with more traditional forms of bullying.
 Those subjects who had endured multiple forms of bullying suffered through more severe behavioral, emotional and self-esteem-related problems as a result of their mistreatment.
+An example of long term consequences would also be the study in regards to increased risk of being overweight due to bullying.

 This study represents a challenge to what was developing into conventional thinking with regards to cyberbullying.
 That thinking basically stated that the introduction of all of these different forms of technology created more opportunity for bullying and, as a result, more bullying victims.
 Instead, this study seems to indicate that these technological outlets are basically another outlet for bullying that would occur anyway.
 In essence, cyberbullying is a symptom of a larger disease and not the root cause of a separate problem.
 The causes of cyberbullying are, for the most part, traced back to more ‘traditional’ forms of bullying that occurs at school.
 The researchers do not feel that cyberbullying alone is an epidemic per se.